 Step by Step Instructions

-Here are the steps to make mini blueberry muffins!
-Before you start, line your mini muffin tin with liners.
-Set it aside and preheat the oven to 350°F/180°C.
+Before you start baking, line a mini muffin tin with small paper liners.
+Set aside and preheat the oven to 350 degrees Fahrenheit (180 degrees Celsius).

-STEP 1: To start, make a crumble topping by mixing 2 tablespoons of flour, 2 tablespoons of sugar, and 1 tablespoon of melted butter with a fork until it forms a sandy texture.
-Place the streusel in the freezer while you prepare the muffin batter.
+Step 1: Make the crumble topping by mixing 2 tablespoons of flour, 2 tablespoons of sugar, and 1 tablespoon of melted butter with a fork until it forms a sandy texture.
+Place in the freezer while you make the muffin batter.

-STEP 2: In a medium bowl, combine the flour, baking powder, cinnamon, and salt.
-Whisk the dry ingredients together for approximately 10 seconds and set aside.
+Step 2: In a medium bowl, whisk the flour, baking powder, cinnamon, and salt together and set aside.

-STEP 4: Add the dry ingredients to the bowl of wet ingredients.
-Use a silicone flat spatula or a large spoon to gently fold the mixture together, making sure to scrape around the sides of the bowl and pull through the middle.
-Continue folding until only a few streaks of flour remain.
+Step 4: Add the dry ingredients to the wet ingredients.
+Use a rubber spatula to gently fold the ingredients together, scraping around the sides of the bowl and pulling through the middle.
+Fold until just a few streaks of flour remain.

-STEP 5: Take a small bowl and toss the blueberries in 2 teaspoons of flour until they're well coated.
-Then, add the blueberries to the batter and fold them in until there are no dry streaks of flour visible.
+Step 5: Toss the blueberries in 2 teaspoons of flour in a separate bowl.
+Fold them into the batter until there are no dry streaks of flour left.

-STEP 6: Using a small cookie scoop or spoon, scoop the blueberry muffin batter into each muffin liner.
-Make sure to only fill each liner about ¾ full, as they may overflow in the oven if overfilled.
-Sprinkle a little streusel and coarse sugar on top before baking.
+Step 6: Using a small cookie scoop or spoon, scoop the blueberry muffin batter into the mini muffin cups.
+Fill each liner about ยพ full and sprinkle streusel and coarse sugar on top of them.

-STEP 7: Bake the muffins for 12-15 minutes or until the tops spring back when lightly touched.
-When they're done, remove them from the oven and let cool in the tin for 5 minutes before transferring to a wire cooling rack.
-The muffin bottoms can get soggy if left in the hot pan any longer.
+Step 7: Bake until the top of the muffins spring back when lightly touched.
+Remove from the oven and let cool in the tin for 5 minutes before transferring to a wire cooling rack.
+The bottoms of the muffins get soggy if you leave them in the pan too long.

 Wait about 20 minutes for them to reach room temperature and enjoy!